COSC3020/quicksort-pivot-bpotter8/README.md

 The probability of getting a good pivot would be $\frac {64} {64} - \frac {20} {64} = \frac {44} {64} =$ 68.75%.

 The method of median-of-three has a higher probability of choosing a good pivot with 68.75% when compared to simply choosing the first element with 50%.

+Utilized AI to gain a better understanding of the possible permutations.